nexusformat/definitions/manual/source/index.rst

 .. seealso::

-   This document is available in different formats:
+   This document is available in these formats:

    :online HTML:
    	http://download.nexusformat.org/doc/html/index.html